 At the opcode level, the reg field within the ModR/M byte specifies which of the debug registers is loaded or read.
-The two bits in the mod field are always 11.
+The two bits in the mod field are ignored.
 The r/m field specifies the general-purpose register loaded or read.

 In 64-bit mode, the instruction's default operation size is 64 bits.
 Use of the REX.B prefix permits access to additional registers (R8-R15).
 Use of the REX.W or 66H prefix is ignored.
+Use of the REX.R prefix causes an invalid-opcode exception.
 See the summary chart at the beginning of this section for encoding data and limits.